goapt/scan/README.md

 ### Values

 `Values` scans a struct and returns the values associated with the provided columns.
 Values uses a `sync.Map` to cache fields of structs to greatly improve the performance of scanning types.
 The first time a struct is scanned it's **exported** fields locations are cached.
 When later retrieving values from the same struct it should be much faster.
-See [Benchmarks](#Benchmarks) below.

 ```go
 user := &User{